C. G. Conn: Growth of Conn's musical instrument business

 Conn's first factory was destroyed by fire on January 29, 1883 (his thirty-ninth birthday), and he erected a new building on the same site.
 In 1886 rumors began to circulate that Conn wanted to move his business to Massachusetts.
 Conn was induced to stay after the public raised a large sum of money by popular subscription and gave it to him.
-In 1887 Conn purchased Isaac Fiske's brass instrument manufactory in Worcester, Massachusetts upon Fiske's retirement.
+In 1887 Conn purchased Isaac Fiske's brass instrument manufactory in Worcester, Massachusetts, upon Fiske's retirement.
 Fiske's operation was considered to be the best in its time.
 Conn operated it as a company subsidiary, and in this way he achieved his objectives.
 The company's product line now centered on the 'Wonder' cornet, but in 1885 Conn began importing French clarinets and flutes.
-Conn started production of the first American-made saxophone in 1888, after being shown an Adolphe Sax saxophone by his employee Ferdinand August Buescher and agreeing to produce a copy of it.
+Conn prototyped the first American-made saxophone in 1888, after being shown an Adolphe Sax saxophone by his employee Ferdinand August Buescher and agreeing to produce a copy of it.
 That instrument belonged to Edward A. Lefebre, a well known soloist with both Patrick Gilmore's and John Philip Sousa's bands.
 After working on prototypes with advice from Lefebre, Conn settled on production models of saxophones and started regular production around 1892.
 Conn's instruments were endorsed by several leading band directors, including Sousa.
-In 1898, upon the suggestion of Sousa, Conn developed the first commercially successful bell-up sousaphone ("the rain-catcher").
-Conn phased out the Worcester operation (production was ceased in 1898), and Conn established a store in New York City (1897–1902) that sold a large variety of merchandise under the 'Wonder' label, including Conn-made woodwind, brass and percussion instruments, violins, mandolins and portable reed organs.
+In 1898, on the suggestion of Sousa, Conn developed the first commercially successful bell-up sousaphone ("the rain-catcher").
+Conn phased out the Worcester operation (closed in 1898), and Conn established a store in New York City (1897–1902) that sold a large variety of merchandise under the 'Wonder' label, including Conn-made woodwind, brass and percussion instruments, violins, mandolins and portable reed organs.
 The business also distributed American-made and imported guitars, banjos and zithers.

 Conn's marketing included not only sales of instruments but promotion of brass bands.
 He founded the Conn Conservatory to train the brass instrument teachers who would be a vital component in the growth of the musical instrument industry.
 During the 1890s E.A.
 Lefebre started teaching saxophone at the Conservatory, which provided a boost to the availability of saxophone instruction and the following growth of saxophone sales into the twentieth century.